The Georgia Virtual School Program

 she must contact both the school registrar and Mrs. Galland.

-No withdrawals are allowed after the first week of class has
+No withdrawals are allowed after the first two weeks of class

 classes, it is important that students make certain online